CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 - Microsoft.Storage
 - Microsoft.Sql

-You can register the resource providers in two ways: [manually in the Azure portal](https://dev.azure.com/CluedIn-io/CluedIn/_wiki/wikis/CluedIn.wiki/1184/Step-2-Precheck?anchor=manual-registration-of-resources) or [automatically by running a script in Azure CLI](https://dev.azure.com/CluedIn-io/CluedIn/_wiki/wikis/CluedIn.wiki/1184/Step-2-Precheck?anchor=automatic-registration-of-resources).
+You can register the resource providers in [manually in the Azure portal](https://dev.azure.com/CluedIn-io/CluedIn/_wiki/wikis/CluedIn.wiki/1184/Step-2-Precheck?anchor=manual-registration-of-resources).

 After you register the resource providers, run the [verification script](https://dev.azure.com/CluedIn-io/CluedIn/_wiki/wikis/CluedIn.wiki/1184/Step-2-Precheck?anchor=verification-script) to make sure that all resource providers are registered.